PBKoning/SliceGame/README.md

 05-01-2023 (1): Added scaling for different screen sizes and a warning screen if screen is in portrait mode

 05-01-2023 (2): Added scoring to game logic (scores are only printed to console for now)

+05-01-2023 (3): Increased FPS from 60 to 144 to make movements more smooth.
+Also added the option to show FPS.